Humanitariansai/RAMAN-Effect/Papers/SERS_ML_Survey.md

 1. **CNN-LSTM Hybrids**: These architectures use CNNs for spatial feature extraction from SERS spectra, followed by LSTM layers to model dependencies between these features.
 Such hybrid models have been applied to wastewater analysis, where temporal patterns in spectral features are important for identifying contaminants or sources.

+2. **CNN-Transformer Hybrids**: Combining the local feature extraction capabilities of CNNs with the long-range dependency modeling of transformers, these models have shown state-of-the-art performance in continuous wastewater monitoring applications, particularly for detecting emerging contaminants.

-2. **Attention Mechanisms**: Incorporating attention layers into deep learning models can help focus on the most relevant parts of SERS spectra for a specific task.
+3. **Attention Mechanisms**: Incorporating attention layers into deep learning models can help focus on the most relevant parts of SERS spectra for a specific task.
 For example, the CNN-BNLSTM-Attention (CBNLSMA) model has been developed for wastewater quality monitoring, combining CNNs, bidirectional nested LSTM, and attention mechanisms.

-3. **Autoencoder-Based Architectures**: Autoencoders can be used for dimensionality reduction, noise removal, and feature extraction from SERS spectra.
+4. **Autoencoder-Based Architectures**: Autoencoders can be used for dimensionality reduction, noise removal, and feature extraction from SERS spectra.
 Variational autoencoders (VAEs) and adversarial autoencoders have been explored for handling the inherent variability in SERS data.

+**Continuous Monitoring Architectures** specifically designed for ongoing wastewater analysis:

+1. **Online Learning Models**: These continuously update as new data becomes available, gradually adapting to changing conditions or seasonal variations in wastewater composition without requiring complete retraining.

+2. **Anomaly Detection Networks**: Specialized architectures that establish normal baseline patterns in SERS spectra and trigger alerts when significant deviations occur, enabling rapid response to contamination events or system malfunctions.

+3. **Multi-Sensor Fusion Networks**: Deep learning models that integrate SERS data with other sensor modalities (optical, electrochemical, physical) to provide more comprehensive and robust monitoring capabilities.

+4. **Distributed Learning Systems**: Architectures designed for networks of SERS sensors distributed throughout wastewater systems, enabling spatial mapping of contaminants and source tracking through collaborative learning across multiple measurement points.

+5. **Adaptive Resolution Models**: Networks that can dynamically adjust their temporal resolution based on detected events, increasing sampling and analysis frequency when anomalies are detected while conserving computational resources during normal operation.

 **Advanced Training Strategies** for deep learning with SERS data: